Herongate

-Herongate is a village in south Essex, England.
+Herongate is a village in the civil parish of Herongate and Ingrave, in the Brentwood district, in south Essex, England.
 The village is situated on the A128 road between Brentwood and West Horndon.
-The population of the village is listed in the civil parish of Herongate and Ingrave.

 History

 Herongate goes back to the Saxon period, The Anglo-Saxon and medieval settlements were devoted to arable and livestock farming.
 Herongate was part of the parish of East Horndon; the tradition that the name derived from a heronry there is apocryphal, and it probably derives from the Heron family who held Heron Hall into the fourteenth century.

 The manor is mentioned in 1232 as 'Fyndegod(s)hurne' and in 1379 as 'Herne'.
 By the late 14th century it was owned by Sir William Heron, who left the manor on his death to his daughter Margaret who was married to James Tyrell.
 The manor continued to be held by the Tyrells, an important Essex family, until at least the late 17th century.
 In the 16th century the messuage (estate) is recorded as including "100 acres of arable, 200 acres of pasture, 60 of wood and 40 of meadow".

 The Heron family held Heron Hall until it was taken over by the Tyrells, as a result of marriage, and the Tyrell family were leading members of local society down to the seventeenth century.
 Heron Hall was pulled down about 1790.

 The present 18th-century Heron Hall is Grade II listed.